Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 This ensures the results are directly comparable.
 We can now build the models (See Index[12] in project.py file) [6].

 I programmed Python to evaluate each model in turn by creating a for loop that would begin the 10-fold cross validation process to train and test the Iris data.
 Following this, it was simply a case of comparing the models to each other and selecting the most accurate (See Index[12] output below).
-The output (Index[12]) can be seen in this URL: https://image.ibb.co/d4QSjn/Index12.png

 <img src="https://image.ibb.co/d4QSjn/Index12.png" alt="Index12" border="0" />

 I also generated an algorithm comparison plot of these evaluation results and compared the spread and the mean accuracy of each model (See Index[13] output below).
-The output (Index[13]) can be seen in this URL: https://image.ibb.co/hZirAS/Index13.png

 <img src="https://image.ibb.co/hZirAS/Index13.png" alt="Index13" border="0" />